 The story goes that John Loyack developed the recipe for the sauerkraut ball at the Palace Barbecue.
 He came up with the idea of this weird Ohio food when he found some leftover kraut sitting around one day and decided to try to use it up.
 So he combined it with hamburger meat, bread crumbs, and spices, formed it into balls, and fried them up.
 This is one of those Ohio foods that seems only be found within the buckeye state.

 The Klondike Ice Cream Bar is a delicious dessert bar with a considerable chunk of creamy vanilla ice cream dipped to create a thick chocolate shell.
-This sweet snack has been around for more than 100 years and is still as popular today as it was first created.
+This sweet snack has existed for more than 100 years and is still as popular today as it was first made.

 The Klondike Ice Cream Bar was invented in Ohio by dairy farmers who wanted to create an ice cream treat that could be eaten with one hand.
 The Klondike name came from the gold rush in Alaska in the late 1890s.
 The Olympia Candy Kitchen produced the ice cream bar and Soda Fountain Company in Columbus, Ohio, was purchased by Good Humor-Breyers and continued production under that name.
 Unilever bought Breyer’s ice cream lines and began producing the Klondike bars under their name.

 This famous entre isn’t even chicken, but a pork cutlet.
-City chicken was born during the Great Depression in the 1930s, when eating chicken was considered an extravagance most working folks couldn’t afford.
+City chicken was born during the Great Depression in the 1930s when eating chicken was considered an extravagance most working folks couldn’t afford.
 Chickens were for laying eggs.
 The pork is pounded into cutlet-sized pieces, skewered, breaded, and baked with a drippings-based gravy.
 The golden-brown result looks and kind of tastes like fried chicken.
-You will find City Chicken on the menu at some breakfast places in Ohio and the midwest.
+City Chicken is on the menu at some breakfast places in Ohio and the midwest.

 The Shelby Gum Company in Shelby, Ohio, claims to have created the world’s first bubble gum in 1925.

-The Shakers were a collaborative group of religious people who lived in colonies and were known for their hard work, simplicity, and craftsmanship.
+The Shakers were a collaborative group of religious people living in colonies known for their hard work, simplicity, and craftsmanship.
 The recipe for this pie is said to have originated in the 18th century in the Mount Lebanon community in New York.